 Caption Location in Information Statement 12.
 Indemnification of Directors and Officers See "Description of Our Capital Stock" and "Certain Relationships and Related Party Transactions-Agreements with Illumina-Separation and Distribution Agreement" 13.
-Financial Statements and Supplementary Data See "Summary," "Selected Historical Financial Data," "Unaudited Pro Forma Condensed Consolidated Financial Statements," and "Index to Consolidated Financial Statements" and the consolidated financial statements referenced therein 14.
+Financial Statements and Supplementary Data See "Summary," "Selected Historical Financial Data," "Unaudited Pro Forma Condensed Consolidated Financial Information," and "Index to Consolidated Financial Statements" and the consolidated financial statements referenced therein 14.
 Changes in and Disagreements with Accountants on Accounting and Financial Disclosure Not applicable 15.
-Financial Statements and Exhibits (a) Consolidated Financial Statements See "Unaudited Pro Forma Condensed Consolidated Financial Statements" and "Index to Consolidated Financial Statements" and the consolidated financial statements referenced therein (b) Exhibits
+Financial Statements and Exhibits (a) Consolidated Financial Statements See "Unaudited Pro Forma Consolidated Condensed Financial Information" and "Index to Consolidated Financial Statements" and the consolidated financial statements referenced therein (b) Exhibits See below

-See below

-Item No. The following documents are filed as exhibits hereto:
+The following documents are filed as exhibits hereto:

-Exhibit Number Exhibit Description 2.1 Form of Separation and Distribution Agreement between GRAIL, LLC and Illumina, Inc. 3.1 Form of Certificate of Incorporation of GRAIL, Inc. 3.2 Form of Bylaws of GRAIL, Inc. 3.3 Form of Certificate of Conversion 10.1 Form of Tax Matters Agreement between GRAIL, LLC and Illumina, Inc. 10.2 Form of Employee Matters Agreement between GRAIL, LLC and Illumina, Inc. 10.3 Form of Stockholder and Registration Rights Agreement between GRAIL, LLC and Illumina, Inc. 10.4 Agreement and Plan of Merger, dated as of September 20, 2020, among Illumina, Inc., SDG Ops, Inc., SDG Ops, LLC and GRAIL, Inc. 10.5 Amendment to the Agreement and Plan of Merger, dated as of September 20, 2020, among Illumina, Inc., SDG Ops, Inc., SDG Ops, LLC and GRAIL, Inc., dated as of February 4, 2021 10.6 Amended and Restated Supply and Commercialization Agreement, dated as of February 28, 2017, by and between Illumina, Inc. and GRAIL, Inc., as amended on September 27, 2017, August 18, 2021 and on May 18, 2023# 10.7 Form of Fourth Amendment to the Amended and Restated Supply and Commercialization Agreement by and between Illumina, Inc. and GRAIL, LLC# 10.8 Form of 2024 Incentive Award Plan+ 10.9 Form of Restricted Stock Unit Agreement+ 10.10 Form of Stock Option Agreement+ 10.11 Form of Indemnification Agreement between GRAIL, LLC and each of its directors and executive officers+ 10.12 Form of 2024 Employee Stock Purchase Plan+ 10.13 Form of Cash-Based Equity Appreciation Award Agreement+ 10.14 Employment Offer Letter, between GRAIL, LLC and Robert Ragusa, dated October 14, 2021+ 10.15 Letter Agreement, between GRAIL, Inc. and Aaron Freidin, dated July 5, 2018+ 10.16 Employment Offer Letter, between GRAIL, Inc. and Josh Ofman, dated May 13, 2019+ 10.17 License Agreement by and between The Chinese University of Hong Kong and Cirina Limited (No. TC1510005), dated as of April 7, 2016, as amended May 29, 2017# 10.18 License Agreement by and between The Chinese University of Hong Kong and Cirina Limited (No. TC1510006), dated as of April 7, 2016, as amended May 29, 2017# 10.19 License Agreement by and between The Chinese University of Hong Kong and Cirina Limited (No. TC1711655), dated as of May 29, 2017# 10.20 License Agreement by and between The Chinese University of Hong Kong and Cirina Limited (No. TC1711656), dated as of May 29, 2017# 10.21 License Agreement by and between The Chinese University of Hong Kong and Cirina Limited (No. TC1711657), dated as of May 29, 2017# 10.22 Lease by and between MENLO PREHC I, LLC, MENLO PREPI I, LLC, TPI Investors 9, LLC and GRAIL, Inc., dated as of May 5, 2016 10.23 First Amendment to Lease among MENLO PREHC I, LLC, MENLO PREPI I, LLC, TPI Investors 9, LLC and GRAIL, Inc., dated as of June 8, 2017 10.24 Lease Agreement by and between PP Office Owner 1, L.P. and GRAIL, Inc., dated as of June 4, 2020 21.1 List of subsidiaries of GRAIL, Inc. 99.1 Preliminary Information Statement of GRAIL, LLC, subject to completion, dated June 3, 2024
+Exhibit Number Exhibit Description 2.1 Form of Separation and Distribution Agreement between GRAIL, LLC and Illumina, Inc. 3.1 Form of Certificate of Incorporation of GRAIL, Inc. 3.2 Form of Bylaws of GRAIL, Inc. 10.1 Form of Tax Matters Agreement between GRAIL, LLC and Illumina, Inc. 10.2 Form of Stockholder and Registration Rights Agreement between GRAIL, LLC and Illumina, Inc. 10.3 Agreement and Plan of Merger, dated as of September 20, 2020, among Illumina, Inc., SDG Ops, Inc., SDG Ops, LLC and GRAIL, Inc.† 10.4 Amendment to the Agreement and Plan of Merger, dated as of September 20, 2020, among Illumina, Inc., SDG Ops, Inc., SDG Ops, LLC and GRAIL, Inc., dated as of February 4, 2021† 10.5 Amended and Restated Supply and Commercialization Agreement, dated as of February 28, 2017, by and between Illumina, Inc. and GRAIL, Inc., as amended on September 27, 2017 and on August 18, 2021 10.6 Form of 2024 Incentive Award Plan+ 10.7 Form of Long-term Incentive Award Agreement+ 10.8 Form of Indemnification Agreement between GRAIL, LLC and each of its directors and executive officers+ 10.9 Form of 2024 Employee Stock Purchase Plan+ 10.10 Employment Offer Letter, between GRAIL, LLC and Robert Ragusa, dated October 14, 2021+ 10.11 Letter Agreement, between GRAIL, Inc. and Aaron Freidin, dated July 5, 2018+ 10.12 Employment Offer Letter, between GRAIL, Inc. and Josh Ofman, dated May 13, 2019+ 10.13 License Agreement by and between The Chinese University of Hong Kong and Cirina Limited (No. TC1510005), dated as of April 7, 2016, as amended May 29, 2017 10.14 License Agreement by and between The Chinese University of Hong Kong and Cirina Limited (No. TC1510006), dated as of April 7, 2016, as amended May 29, 2017 10.15 License Agreement by and between The Chinese University of Hong Kong and Cirina Limited (No. TC1711655), dated as of May 29, 2017 10.16 License Agreement by and between The Chinese University of Hong Kong and Cirina Limited (No. TC1711656), dated as of May 29, 2017 10.17 License Agreement by and between The Chinese University of Hong Kong and Cirina Limited (No. TC1711657), dated as of May 29, 2017 10.18 Lease by and between MENLO PREHC I, LLC, MENLO PREPI I, LLC, TPI Investors 9, LLC and GRAIL, Inc., dated as of May 5 , $2016$ 10.19 First Amendment to Lease among MENLO PREHC I, LLC, MENLO PREPI I, LLC, TPI Investors 9, LLC and GRAIL, Inc., dated as of June 8, 2017 10.20 Lease Agreement by and between PP Office Owner 1, L.P. and GRAIL, Inc., dated as of June 4, 2020 21.1 List of subsidiaries of GRAIL, Inc.† 99.1 Preliminary Information Statement of GRAIL, LLC, subject to completion, dated January 29, 2024